-- Identify your need, including what Broader Outcomes should be achieved, and then plan accordingly. - Set up a team with the right mix of skills and experience. - Involve suppliers early let them know what you want and keep talking. - Take the time to understand the market and your effect on it.
-Be open to new ideas and solutions. - Choose the right process proportional to the size, complexity and any risks involved. - Encourage e-business (for example, tenders sent by email).
+- Identify your need and then plan accordingly. - Set up a team with the right mix of skills and experience. - Involve suppliers early let them know what you want and keep talking. - Take the time to understand the market and your effect on it.
+Be open to new ideas and solutions. - Choose the right process proportional to the size, complexity and any risks involved.